Bobcats can look cute. Bobcatting? Not quite.

 Notable players: Zach Randolph, Juan Dixon, Sebastian Telfair, Jarrett Jack, Darius Miles, Martell Webster, not Brandon Roy or LaMarcus Aldridge.

 - Finished 4-33 with efficiency splits of 100.6/115.5/-14.9.

 - Zach Randolph, Darius Miles, and Ruben Patterson were on the same team.
 Yikes.

 The guidelines for close calls were supposed to be teams that fell within two points of last place in both offensive and defensive efficiency.
-Portland met the criteria on offense, but normally wouldn’t on defense.
+Portland met the criteria on offense, but not on defense.

 As for the Trail Blazers, we know now how nicely they rebuilt through the 2006 NBA Draft and that the Jail Blazers era was finally coming to an end, but most importantly they made an appearance in The Onion.